 - Consumer spending – already the biggest GDP contributor – added more in the second estimate (1.7% to 2.05%) while business investment (0.30% to 0.17%) and government spending (0.21% to 0.00%) contributions were revised lower.
 Meanwhile, trade (-1.7%) remains the biggest drag since Q2 2010.

 - The economy grew by 1.6% in 2016, the slowest since 2011, after expanding by 2.6% in 2015.

 - The Trump administration pledged “a return to 4% annual economic growth” though U.S. Treasury Secretary Steven Mnuchin warned that we won’t see 3%+ growth until 2018.

-- The NFP report came in at a 4-month high but downward revisions to December and November’s figures mean that there are 39,000 less jobs provided than previously reported.
+- The NFP report came in at a 4-month high but downward revisions to December and November’s figures mean that there are 39,000 fewer jobs provided than previously reported.

-- Labor force participation rate rose for a third consecutive month to its 4-month high in January.
+- The labor force participation rate rose for a third consecutive month to its 4-month high in January.

 - Retail (+46K) and construction (+36K) industries added the most jobs for the month, while the government marked a second monthly decline (-10K) for job creation.

 - The 4-week moving average of initial jobless claims is now at its lowest levels since 1973.

 - Wage growth remains tepid and still barely keeps up with inflation.